Home → Florida Investor Selling Guide

 FSBO Limitations for Florida Investors

-Selling without MLS access means your property appears only on the platform where you list it — usually Zillow's FSBO section, Craigslist, or Facebook Marketplace.
+Selling without professional MLS access means your property appears only on the platform where you list it — usually Zillow's FSBO section, Craigslist, or Facebook Marketplace.
 These platforms have several structural disadvantages for investors:

 For investors selling one property every few years, these limitations may be tolerable.
 For investors doing 3, 5, or 10+ deals per year, they represent a systematic drag on revenue and deal velocity.

-How Flat-Fee MLS Works in Florida
+How to Get Your Property on the MLS in Florida

-Florida-Specific Rules for Investor MLS Listings
+Florida-Specific Rules for Investors Selling Property

 Seller's Property Disclosure